-Eye discharge in dogs: Vet's guide to causes and treatment
+Eye discharge in dogs: Types, causes and treatment, according to a vet

-A little discharge from the eyes can be quite normal in dogs.
-However, if the amount of discharge suddenly increases or changes color, then this can be a sign that something is wrong.
+Eye discharge in dogs can be quite normal.
+However, if the amount suddenly increases or changes color, then this can be a sign that something is wrong.

 What does normal dog eye discharge look like?